This article is part of a larger series on Retail Management.

 Just as you should provide excellent care to your own customers, Shopify and BigCommerce want to take excellent care of you.
 If you ever have a problem, both offer 24/7 support through various channels.

 BigCommerce’s support page is a simple affair.
 The first step is seeing if there’s a simple answer to your problem that doesn’t involve another person.
-If your issue can’t be resolved by a Help Center article, you have the option to chat with an agent live, send an email, or speak with a representative on the phone.
-Every time we interacted with customer support, the agents were informed, courteous, and eager to help resolve both small and complicated issues.
+If a Help Center article can’t resolve your issue, you have the option to chat with an agent live, send an email, or speak with a representative on the phone.
+Whenever we interacted with customer support, the agents were informed, courteous, and eager to help resolve small and complicated issues.

-When it comes to choosing between Shopify and BigCommerce, it’s going to come down to what kind of business you have.
+When choosing between Shopify and BigCommerce, it’s going to come down to what kind of business you have.
 If you run a large enterprise that requires numerous user accounts, you need BigCommerce.
-However, Shopify’s easy-to-use nature and availability of Shopify Lite make it the clear winner for small businesses, solopreneurs, and budding enterprises.
+However, Shopify’s easy-to-use nature and Shopify Lite offering make it the clear winner for small businesses, solopreneurs, and budding enterprises.

-We recommend Shopify for anyone launching an ecommerce for the first (or second and third) online storefront.
-It’s easy to sell your products as early as the first day of your free 14-day free trial—start yours today.
+We recommend Shopify for anyone launching an ecommerce platform for the first (or second and third) online storefront.
+It’s easy to sell your products as early as the first day of your 14-day free trial—so start yours today.